rsdoiel/antenna/archives/2025/science_and_technology_2025.20.md

 ## Apartment living to get worse in 5 years as 6 GHz Wi-Fi nears ‘exhaustion’

-date: 2025-05-22, updated: 2025-05-22, from: The Register (UK I.T.
+date: 2025-05-22, updated: 2025-05-23, from: The Register (UK I.T.
 News)

-<h4>Cable Labs predicts two percent packet loss and 10ms latency in some buildings unless more spectrum freed</h4> <p>Rapid growth in Wi-Fi use means the 6 GHZ band’s carrying capacity may soon be exhausted, according to CableLabs, the nonprofit networking think tank run by cable television operators.…</p>
+<h4>Cable Labs predicts two percent packet loss and 10ms latency in some buildings unless more spectrum freed</h4> <p>Rapid growth in Wi-Fi use means the 6 GHz band’s carrying capacity may soon be exhausted, according to CableLabs, the nonprofit networking think tank run by cable television operators.…</p>

 <br>